 - 1 cup chopped pecans

-Preheat oven to 350°.
-Grease or line baking pans.
+- Preheat oven to 350°F. Grease or line baking pans.

-Using an electric mixer, beat butter and sugar until light and fluffy.
-Add vanilla, and mix well.
-Add flour and salt, mixing until almost combined.
-Stir in pecans.
-Finish mixing dough with hands.
+- Using an electric mixer on medium speed, beat the butter and sugar until light and fluffy.
+Add the vanilla, and mix well.

-Pinch off about 2 teaspoons of dough and roll into balls using a circular motion with your hands.
-Roll dough balls using a back and forth motion to shape into logs.
-Place dough on prepared baking pans.
+- Pinch off about 2 teaspoons of dough and roll into balls using a circular motion with your hands.
+Roll the dough balls using a back and forth motion to shape into logs.
+Place the dough on prepared baking pans.

-Bake for 15 minutes, or until edges are lightly browned.
-Allow cookies to cool for about 5 minutes on baking pans.
-While cookies are still warm, sprinkle with confectioners’ sugar.
+- Bake for 15 minutes, or until the edges are lightly browned.
+Allow the cookies to cool for about 5 minutes on baking pans.
+Then transfer them to cooling racks.
+While the cookies are still warm, sprinkle with confectioners’ sugar.